jeanamarante/tecla/README.md

 ### Key Names

-All key names and codes used internally.
+All key names used internally.

 ```js
 {